 As a music major or minor, you will work closely with compelling and supportive piano faculty in private instruction, studio classes, and chamber music coaching.
 Solo and chamber music performances are presented throughout the year by students, faculty, and visiting artists.
 Also, student pianists are invited to compete in Truman’s annual Gold Medal Competition for the opportunity to perform concerto movements with the University Symphony Orchestra.
 The beautifully designed and acoustically adjusted Ophelia Parrish Performance Hall houses two nine-foot Steinway grand pianos.
 Additionally, practice rooms with Steinway grands are available for reserved times for piano majors.

-At the graduate level, $8,000 Graduate Teaching/Research Assistantships are awarded to outstanding students who are pursuing the degree, Master of Arts in Music.
+At the graduate level, Graduate Teaching/Research Assistantships are awarded to outstanding students pursuing the Master of Arts in Music degree.
 These awards also include a full-tuition waiver.
 For pianists, GTRA assignments are available in accompanying, class piano, and in applied piano.

 For more information about the Piano Studio at Truman, please contact Dr. David McKamie or Dr. Lok Ng.